Vein Conditions

 Unhealthy valves allow blood to flow in the wrong direction rather than efficiently back to the heart.
 Eventually this leads to the bulging, ropey, or otherwise visible veins we associate with vein disease.

-Don’t Let Vein Disease Diminish Your Quality of Life
+Don’t Let Vein Disease Diminish Your Quality Of Life

 Untreated vein disease can also cause more serious health problems down the line.